vitest-dev/docs-cn/api/index.md

 interface TestOptions {
   /**
-   * 如果执行时间过长，测试将失败
-   */
-  timeout?: number
+   * Will fail the test if it takes too long to execute */ timeout?: number
   /**
-   * 如果测试失败，将重试特定次数
-   *
+   * Will retry the test specific number of times if it fails *
    * @default 0
    */
   retry?: number
   /**
-   * 即使每次都失败，也会重复多次相同的测试
-   * 如果有 "retry" 选项并且失败，它将在每个周期中使用每次重试
-   * 对于调试随机故障很有用
+   * Will repeat the same test several times even if it fails each time
+   * If you have "retry" option and it fails, it will use every retry in each cycle
+   * Useful for debugging random failings
    *
    * @default 0
    */